 Whoever named Las Vegas ‘Sin City’ saw right through it.
 My family went at least three times a year.
 In fact, my mom and dad got married in Vegas.
 My dad was a VVIP member, which meant that we stayed at a suite in The Cosmopolitan for free.
 I hated all of it.
 I hated the neon lights, the half-naked women–or men?–on the streets, the sexual call-cards, the stench of cigarettes and alcohol and pollution, the worn-down Korean restaurants run by sunken women.
 I hated it all.
 My dad’s love for gambling tore our family apart.

 He would gamble for over 16 hours a day and smoked at least two packs of Marlboro Reds.
-Cigarettes, while killing him, always buys a man time.
+Cigarettes, while killing him, always buy a man time.

 He bet hundreds, even thousands, at a time.
 His favorite was Poker; he was good at it.

-When he came back to the hotel room smelling of cigarettes and the cheap perfume of an unknown woman, he threw me and my siblings a Poker chip each, the same way a man throws his dog a bone.
+When he came back to the hotel room smelling of cigarettes and the cheap perfume of an unknown woman, he threw my siblings and me a Poker chip each, the same way a man throws his dog a bone.

 They were like strangers, he and his kids.
 They called him maybe once or twice every week.
 With them, he felt as if he were playing a game of chess in which all the pieces were white.

 It is hard to be a Korean dad.

 His own father had tied him to a tree in the forest at night.
 He stayed there, as still as a flower in a windless summer–too proud to scream or cry.